AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/04_creating_a_class_library/index.md

 To add the game library project as a reference to the game project with the dotnet CLI:

-1. Open a new Command Prompt or Terminal window in the same directory as the *MonoGameSnake.csproj* C# project file.
+1. Open a new Command Prompt or Terminal window in the same directory as the *DungeonSlime.csproj* C# project file.
-2. Enter the command `dotnet add ./MonoGameSnake.csproj reference ../MonoGameLibrary/MonoGameLibrary.csproj`.
-This will add the *MonoGameLibrary* reference to the *MonoGameSnake* game project.
+2. Enter the command `dotnet add ./DungeonSlime.csproj reference ../MonoGameLibrary/MonoGameLibrary.csproj`.
+This will add the *MonoGameLibrary* reference to the *DungeonSlime* game project.

 ---